Take me out to the ballgame

 I eventually sold my card collection, but I remain passionate about Major League Baseball.

 In my teen years, my family moved to the Dallas-Fort Worth area, and I fell in love with the Texas Rangers.
-As an adult, I’ve experienced America’s favorite pastime at 19 of the 30 big-league ballparks.
-I eventually hope to make it to all of them, including the one at the top of my bucket list: Wrigley Field in Chicago.
+As an adult, I’ve experienced America’s favorite pastime at 22 of the 30 big-league stadiums.
+In 2023, I enjoyed a game at the No. 1 ballpark on my bucket list: Wrigley Field in Chicago.
+I eventually hope to make it to all of them.

 Read some of my baseball stories and columns below.